 1d4 + 1 in the custom damage modifier.

 Be aware that the roll bonus is applied to all rolls (ability checks, skill checks, saving throws, weapon attacks, spell attacks, etc..) so if you want to have the option to use the bonus or not, you could use any of the Roll20 Macros or refer to the Dice Reference to have it be a bit more fancy.

 For example, if you want it to ask you if you want to apply the Bless bonus on every roll, you could set it to :

-Of course, the use of macros will only work on Roll 20, not on FVTT.
+Of course, the use of such macros will only work on Roll 20, not on Foundry VTT or other.

 For example, if you are a Paladin and need to use Divine Smite on an Undead creature using 2nd level spell slot, you can either click on the 2d8 once and the 1d8 twice (once for 2nd level spell slot and once for undead extra damage), or you create a Custom Action and fill the description with something like this :